 Well, as a non-autistic myself, I’ve had to learn that “blunt” isn’t usually intended to be rude.
-I’ve had to learn that their passion is from a deep, genuine, caring place that realizes the impact of treating children the way they were treated.
+I’ve had to learn that their passion is from a deep, genuine, caring place that realizes the negative impact of treating children the way they were treated as children.

 They know the statistics on autistic early death rates, and many have lost friends already to suicide.
 A recent study of recently-diagnosed adults in the UK revealed that more than 1/3 had attempted suicide.
 Autistics want a better life for your child.